eivl/lanager/CONTRIBUTING.md

-# Pull request guidelines
+# Pull Request Guidelines

 [GitHub pull requests](https://help.github.com/articles/using-pull-requests)
 are a great way for everyone in the community to contribute to the LANager project.
 Found a bug?
 Just fix it in your fork and submit a pull request.
 This will then be reviewed, and, if found as good, merged into the main repository.

-# Branch naming conventions
+# Branch Naming Conventions

 `master`	**Stable**, production ready